 Photo by Daiga Ellaby on Unsplash

-I should start by saying that I have no affiliation with them in any way, but their tools have been utterly life changing for my wife and I—and I would feel completely lost as a parent without them.
+Most of the examples I will be using today are from the Love and Logic Institute, which I highly recommend.
+I have no affiliation with them, but their tools have been utterly life changing for my wife and I—and I would feel completely lost as a parent without them.

 Their tools are practical, funny, and easy to remember—but most of all—they will make you a more effective parent, reduce your stress, and transform the futures of your children.